 A little learning is a dangerous thing, and the adage has, perhaps, its most abundant illustrations from the application of logic to the tasks of interpretation.
 A familiarity with the elements of logic can be obtained by a very modest effort and in a very short time.
-Until one has made notable progress in cognitional analysis, one constantly is tempted to mistake the rules of logic for the laws of thought.
-And as all reading involves interpreting, there follows automatically the imposition upon documents of meanings and implications that "logically" they must possess but in fact do not bear.

-It will serve 1) to bring home this point,

-2) to illustrate in a particular case the significance of levels and requences of expression, and 3) to indicate the relativity to an audience that commonly afflicts expression, if we add to our preliminary considerations a note on the limitations of the treatise.
-For the treatise is subjected legitimately to logical analysis and extension: it undertakes to define all its terms implicitly or explicitly, to prove all its conclusions, and to accept every conclusion that follows logically from its premisses.
-Again, the treatise stands precisely and unambiguously upon a single level of expression, for its function primarily is to present clearly, exactly, and fully the content and the implications of a determinate and coherent set of insights.
+Until one has edvered made notable progress in committional analysis, one constantly is tempted to mistake the rules of logic for the laws of thought.
+And as all reading involves interpreting, there follows automatically the imposition upon documents of meanings and implications that logically they must possess but in fact do not bear.
+Ro bring home this point and, at the same time, il wetrete in a particular case the significance of levels and sequences of expression, it seems worth white to direct attention to the limitations of the treatise.
+For the practical insight governing the verbal flow in the treatise is reached by the simple transfe transposition from logic as a science to Logic as a technique It will serve to bring home this point, to illustrate in a particular case the significance of levels 5% and sequences of expression, and to indicate the relativity to an audience that commonly afflicts expression, if we add to our preliminary considerations a note on the limitations of the treatise.
+For the treatise is subjected legitimately to logical analysis and extension; it undertakes to define all its terms implicitly or explicitly, to prove all its conclusions, and to accept every conclusion that I follows logically from its premisses.
+Again, the treatise ix stands precisely and unambiguously upon a single level of expression, for its function primarily is to present clearly, exactly, and fully the content and the implications of a determinate and coherent/set of insights.
 Finally, the treatise approximates to freedom from relativity to an audience, for the practical insight that governs its verbal flow is an application of logic, and this practical insight depends simply on the principal insight to be communicated since the treatise mercilessly disregards the habitual intellectual development and the anticipated deficiencies in insight of its readers.

-The first limitation of the treatise appears in the expression of logic itself.
-For it seems that the introduction and the first approximation to one's basic definitions and rules have to be expressed in ordinary language.
+The first limitation of the treatise appears seems in the expression of logic itself.
+For it appears that the introduction and the first approximation to one's basic definitions and rules kus have to be expressed in ordinary language.
 Once one begins to operate under the guidance of the definitions and rules, everything will proceed automatically with perfect exactitude and rigor.

-But one has to take one's initial steps into this realm of automatic security without perfect exactitude and without perfect rigor through expression that is relative to an audience and successful when the audience happens to be sized up correctly.
+one has to take one that one's initial stape into this realm of automatic exactity.

+But it is, without perfect exactitude and without perfect rigor through expression that is relative to an audience and suff happen to be successful when the audience is sized up correctly, that the are taken initial steps/into the realm of automatic scennity.